zarinlo/codelabs/codelab-springboot-api.md

 - [API Blueprint](https://apiblueprint.org/)
 - [Swagger](https://swagger.io/) (renamed to [OpenAPI Spec](https://github.com/OAI/OpenAPI-Specification))

 We will be utilizing Swagger framework to design, produce, visualize, and consume our RESTful service.
-It provides a programming language-agnostic interface, which allowed both humans and computers to discover and understand the capabilities of a service without requiring access to source code.
+It provides a programming language-agnostic interface, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code.

 ✅Move on to the next step to start building your API Spec!